-- 2.3.1 Provide PIRSA with stock assessment and stock status reports for GL and BL in the CZ; - 2.3.2 Complete fishery-independent surveys on GL in surveyed Spatial Assessment Units; - 2.3.3 Provide PIRSA with a biomass estimate from leaded-line surveys in the Tiparra Reef and West Yorke Peninsula Spatial Assessment Units; - 2.3.4 Receive GPS/depth logger fine-scale data, maintain database, conduct analyses and report summarized metrics; - 2.3.5 Provide PIRSA with scientific advice to support the sustainable management of the CZ of the South Australian Abalone Fishery, including TACC setting in accordance with the Management Plan; - 2.3.6 Assist PIRSA with implementation of the Abalone Fishery Management Plan, including review of the Harvest Strategy; and - 2.3.7 Provide PIRSA and industry with 'year-to-date', catch and effort data summaries to support TACC setting, including diver-collected BL data.
+- 2.3.1 Provide PIRSA with stock assessment and stock status reports for GL and BL in the CZ. - 2.3.2 Complete fishery-independent surveys on GL in surveyed Spatial Assessment Units in 2021/22 (there are no surveys in 2022/23). - 2.3.3 Provide PIRSA with a biomass estimate from leaded-line surveys in the Tiparra Reef and West Yorke Peninsula Spatial Assessment Units. - 2.3.4 Receive GPS/depth logger fine-scale data, maintain database, conduct analyses and report summarized metrics. - 2.3.5 Provide PIRSA with scientific advice to support the sustainable management of the CZ of the South Australian Abalone Fishery, including TACC setting in accordance with the Management Plan. - 2.3.6 Assist PIRSA with implementation of the Abalone Fishery Management Plan, including application of the Harvest Strategy; and - 2.3.7 Provide PIRSA and industry with 'year-to-date', catch and effort data summaries to support TACC setting, including diver-collected BL data.